 - Considered easy to use by lift truck operators

 Drive in pallet rack systems provide the greatest storage density of any engineered pallet storage system.
 By eliminating aisles, drive-in pallet rack systems are able to maximize warehouse storage space.
 In fact, a drive-in rack system can increase pallet storage by as much as 60%.
-Drive in rack systems are most often in warehouses with FILO (first in, last out) inventory rotations.
-In warehouses storing like product and products that aren’t time sensitive, drive in rack systems are valued for their ability to produce peak storage.
+Drive in rack systems most often appear in warehouses with FILO (first in, last out) inventory rotations.
+In warehouses storing like-product and items that aren’t time sensitive, drive in rack systems are valued for their ability to produce peak storage.

-Although drive in rack systems offer benefits in certain applications, there can be consequences in using it for the wrong application.
-The occurrence of “honeycombing” is a common pitfall of using drive in racking in warehouses better suited to different rack systems.
-Honeycombing occurs when not all of the space within a drive in system is occupied by product, leading to poor use of space.
+Although drive in rack systems offer benefits in certain applications, there can be consequences if it’s used for the wrong one.
+The occurrence of “honeycombing” is a common pitfall of using drive in racking in warehouses better suited to other rack systems.
+Honeycombing occurs when excess racking goes unoccupied by product due to poor inventory cycling.
 The resulting appearance of the rack system is similar to that of a honeycomb.
 To determine whether or not drive in pallet rack is right for your warehouse, be sure to consult a member of our Design Group.
 We’ll listen to your current and future needs and work with you to assess whether or not drive in rack is right for you.

-Drive-in racking is also goes by the names “drive-through racking” or “high density storage.”
+Drive-in racking also goes by the names “drive-through racking” and “high density storage.”

 Overview of Drive In Pallet Rack: